Step-by-Step Tutorial to Transform Wood Tiles into a DIY Faux Tile Kitchen Backsplash on a Budget. Create Your Own DIY Kitchen Backsplash!

 Here’s the thing, though.
 So many of you are looking at the above picture and saying “It’s in perfect condition!”
 “It’s beautiful!
 I NEVER would have removed it!” and on and on and on.
 The reality is, you’re seeing a tiny picture and that’s it.
 You have NO idea what it really looked like or what our plans were for this room.

-The open studs you see on the right of the picture is a wall that was removed completely (you can see that that turned out HERE).
+The open studs you see on the right of the picture is a wall that was removed completely.
 That little space between the open studs and the wall on the left is where this hallway was.
 This hallway was opened up to and combined with the adjoining room.
 You really would have kept a tiny strip of this parquet floor against one wall and had the entire rest of the room be a different flooring??
 That’s bizarre.

 On top of that, the previous owners must have realized there was a water leak issue near the front door, so they had already ripped out a large, jagged area of this parquet floor and put down a cheap subfloor.
 That was why they had put the laminate flooring over it.
 What they didn’t do, was actually correct the water issue.
 It all needed to be ripped out in order to deal with that correctly.
 And yet I’ve been told I desecrated this floor, I have horrible taste, I ruined it and so much more.
 Are you guys for real??
 You would have left this water leak and a small patch of a floor with a jagged perimeter??
 That’s crazytown.